On Eisenhart's type theorem for sub-Riemannian metrics on step $2$ distributions with $\mathrm{ad}$-surjective Tanaka symbols: Introduction

 \subsection{Affine equivalence of sub-Riemannian metrics: the main conjecture}

+First, recall that a distribution $D$ on a manifold $M$ is a subbundle of the tangent bundle $TM$.
+A sub-Riemannian manifold/structure is a triple $(M, D,g)$, where $M$ is a smooth manifold, $D$ is a bracket-generating distribution, and for any $q$, $g(q)$ is an inner product on $D(q)$ which depends smoothly on $q$.
+We say that $g$ is a sub-Riemannian metric on $(M, D)$.
+A Riemannian manifold/structure/metric appears as the particular case where $D=TM$.

-A sub-Riemannian manifold is a far-going generalization of Riemannian one.
-To define it we need a new ingredient, a distribution $D$ on $M$ (i.e.,\ a subbundle of $TM$), which is assumed to be bracket-generating.
-To define the latter notion, first using iterative Lie brackets tangent to a distribution $D$ (i.e., sections of $D$), one can define a filtration
+In the sequel, we will assume that the distribution $D$ is bracket-generating, i.e. for every point $q\in M$ the iterative Lie brackets of vector fields tangent to a distribution $D$ (i.e., of sections of $D$) span the tangent space $T_qM$.
+In more details, one can define a filtration

-of the tangent bundle, called a \emph{weak derived flag}.
-More precisely, set $D=D^{1}$ and define recursively
+of the tangent bundle, called a \emph{weak derived flag}, as follows: set $D=D^{1}$ and define recursively

 If $X_1,\ldots, X_m$ are $m$ vector fields constituting a local basis of a distribution $D$, then $D^{j}(q)$ is the linear span of all iterated Lie brackets of these vector fields, of length not greater than $j$, evaluated at a point $q$,